Zetsuki/DMC_Music_Discs/README.md

 - **Devil Trigger**
 - **Silver Bullet**

 These tracks are now available to be played on Jukeboxes in Minecraft.
+Bury The Light is a guaranteed drop on Ender Dragon kill, Devil Trigger guaranteed on Wither kill and finally Silver Bullet is a drop on Phantom kill (10% chance).

 ## Installation